xcp-ng/xcp-ng-org/docs/guides.md

 The first set instructs `dracut` to consider the `mdadm.conf` file we created earlier and also to include a copy of it in the initrd file, add `dracut` support for mdraid, include the kernel modules for mdraid support, and specifically support the two RAID devices by name.

-The second set instructs the booting Linux kernel to support automaic RAID assembly, support mdraid and the mdraid configuration and also to search for and start the two RAID arrays via their UUID identifiers.
+The second set instructs the booting Linux kernel to support automatic RAID assembly, support mdraid and the mdraid configuration and also to search for and start the two RAID arrays via their UUID identifiers.
 These are the same UUID identifiers that we included in the `mdadm.conf` file and, like the UUID identifiers there, are specific to each array and system.

 Something to note when creating the file is to allow extra space between command line parameters.
 That is why most of the lines have extra space before and after parameters within the quotes.

-### Building and Testing the New intrd File
+### Building and Testing the New initrd File

 Now that we have all of this extra configuration, we need to get the system to include it for use at boot.
 To do that we use the `dracut` command to create a new initrd file like this: